SE-VGG16/Enhanced-Forest-Fire-and-Smoke-Detection-using-SE-VGG16-A-Lightweight-and-Robust-Convolutional-Neur/README.md

-# SE-VGG16-A-High-Performance-Model-for-Forest-Fire-and-Smoke-Detection
-SE-VGG16: A High-Performance Model for Forest Fire and Smoke Detection
-# 🔥 SE-VGG16: A High-Performance Model for Forest Fire and Smoke Detection
+# 🔥 Enhanced Forest Fire and Smoke Detection using SE-VGG16: A Lightweight and Robust Convolutional Neural Network
+Our paper is currently under submission, and detailed data information will be made public after its publication

 🚀 **SE-VGG16** is a deep learning model based on **VGG16**, enhanced with **Squeeze-and-Excitation Blocks (SEBlocks)** to improve feature representation.
 This model efficiently detects **forest fires and smoke** in **real-time** with high accuracy, making it ideal for **UAV monitoring, satellite analysis, and wildfire prevention systems**.